Brinkman Construction | Build | Autodesk

 Autodesk Build is helping Brinkman Construction save time on projects, but Tim notes the benefits extend to employees’ personal lives, too.

-Brinkman Construction’s external partners, like specialty contractors, are also benefiting from the company’s use of Build.
+Brinkman Construction’s external partners, like speciality contractors, are also benefiting from the company’s use of Autodesk Build.
 Previously, trade workers would fill out forms that would sometimes get lost in the field, says Ash Sobhi, Assistant Project Manager at Brinkman Construction.

-“They’re filling out the forms in Build, they’re getting issues assigned to them, and they’re responding to the issue and closing it out [vs. closing it out an taking the information home with them],” says Ash.
-“We’ve actually had lots of carpenters and laborers that either have gotten promoted or were nominated for a promotion, because people have more visibility into the work they’re executing [with Build].”
+“They’re filling out the forms in Autodesk Build, they’re getting issues assigned to them, and they’re responding to the issue and closing it out [vs. closing it out and taking the information home with them],” says Ash.
+“We’ve actually had lots of carpenters and labourers that either have gotten promoted or were nominated for a promotion, because people have more visibility into the work they’re executing [with Build].”

 With issues being assigned in the cloud, information that was previously lost has a full activity log tied to it in Build.
 Users can fix a problem as soon as they are assigned and review the context of the issue with forms and issues.

-“The quality of the forms are increasing as team members think more critically about the information they input,” says Ash.
-“Better data eliminates the needs for a back walk, phone calls, and in-person meetings for every single item,” says Ash.
+“The quality of the forms is increasing as team members think more critically about the information they input,” says Ash.
+“Better data eliminates the need for back walks, phone calls and in-person meetings for every item,” says Ash.

 Looking ahead, Brinkman Construction plans to leverage technology to ensure the firm continues to meet (and beat) its performance targets.